Bealby/grandpas-pocket-watch-shop/README.md

   as easy to fill out as possible and also minimise input errors.

-- For the date field a date picker calendar pops up allowing for the user to pick a date without having to type a date manually.
+- For the date field a calendar pops up allowing the user to pick a date without having to type a date manually.
 This also prevents field errors when dates can take different formats.

 - Calendar Settings:
-    - No manual input by user
+    - No manual input by user.
-    - No dates allowed prior to "today's" date
+    - No dates allowed prior to "today's" date plus
+      5 days.
     - Bookings can only be made 5 days in advance, to allow the shop owner to prepare accordingly

 - Calendar settings allow for good defensive design and prevent users inputting dates that are redudant for the shop owner.

-- A bold, 'CONFIRM APPOINTMENT' button is displayed at the bottom of the colour orange and once clicked the user will be redirected to a confirmation booking page.
+- A bold, `CONFIRM APPOINTMENT` button is displayed at the bottom of the form, of colour orange and once clicked the user will be redirected to a confirmation booking page.
-  A notification info window will also pop up confirming the appointment.
+  A notification info window will also pop-up confirming the appointment.

 - Along with this an email of the appointment booking will be sent to the users email with all details provided.

-- On the confirmation booking page a 'BACK TO MY PROFILE' button will be displayed which will redirect them to their `My Profile` page informing the user of their appointment bookings which they are able to remove or edit.
+- On the confirmation booking page a 'BACK TO MY PROFILE' button will be displayed which will redirect the user to their `My Profile` page.
+This introduces the user to all the features in the `My Profile` page, which include a tabulated list of orders and appoiontments made.
+Along with the option to 'edit' and 'delete' appointments.

-- For smaller devices the 2 columns layout will collapse into one column with the appointment form positioned at the bottom.
+- For smaller devices the 2 column layout will collapse into one column with the appointment form positioned at the bottom.